crowdfavorite/wp-mailchimp/readme.txt

 == Upgrade Notice ==

 = 1.2.6 =
-Fixes major bug with "Settings" link on Plugins screen, amongst other bugs.
+Fixes major bug with "Settings" link on Plugins screen.

 = 1.2.5 =
 Added support for multiple interest groups, field formatting based on type and date picker.